RebekkaHaley/capstone-serverless-app/README.md

 # Capstone Serverless Project

-This repo is for a simple Recipe Book application using AWS Lambda and Serverless framework.
+This repo is for a simple Meal Planner application using AWS Lambda and Serverless framework.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching RECIPE items.
-Each RECIPE item can optionally have an attachment image.
-Each user only has access to RECIPE items that he/she has created.
+This application will allow creating/removing/updating/fetching MEAL items.
+Each MEAL item can optionally have an attachment image.
+Each user only has access to MEAL items that he/she has created.

-# RECIPE items
+# MEAL items

-The application stores RECIPE items, where each RECIPE item contains the following fields:
+The application stores MEAL items, where each MEAL item contains the following fields:

-* `recipeId` (string) - a unique id for an item
+* `mealId` (string) - a unique id for a MEAL item
 * `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a RECIPE item (e.g. "Salad wrap")
+* `name` (string) - name of a MEAL item (e.g. "Salad wrap")
-* `calories` (string) - number of calories in meal
+* `dayOfWeek` (string) - day of the week meal should be eaten on / was created on (up to user interpretation)
-* `tried` or `liked` (boolean) - true if an item was completed, false otherwise
+* `eaten` (boolean) - true if MEAL item has been eaten, false otherwise
-* `attachmentUrl` (string) - a URL pointing to an image attached to a RECIPE item
+* `attachmentUrl` (string) - a URL pointing to an image attached to a MEAL item
-* `userId` (string) - id of a user who created a RECIPE item.
+* `userId` (string) - id of a user who created a MEAL item.

 # Functions implemented